blastframe/Frame-Jumper/README.md

-# **GP Time Offset Duplicator**
+# **Frame Jumper**

 ---

-### What is the GP Time Offset Duplicator?
+### What is the Frame Jumper?

 Sometimes, while you're using that Time Offset modifier, you might want to draw something _new_ without messing up the awesome rigged animation you've already set up with a Time Offset Modifier.
-That's where the **GP Time Offset Duplicator** comes in!
+That's where the **Frame Jumper** comes in!

 Think of it like this: The Time Offset modifier is showing you a specific drawing from your animation.
-The **GP Time Offset Duplicator** lets you "step out" of that view for a moment.
+The **Frame Jumper** lets you "step out" of that view for a moment.
 You can either make a copy of the drawing you see or create a completely blank canvas, and then draw something brand new without changing your existing animation.

 ---